The 1990’s called, they want their OLAP back.

 Companies are taking their big data and making it small, pushing it to relational DBs, moving it off platform, relying on many different technologies and/or extracting it into various reporting tools.
 Where, unfortunately, they are likely in violation of corporate governance and have the pleasure of fighting over whose numbers are the right numbers.
 It’s the same old rock band but it is incredibly more complicated and incredibly more “BIG”.
 Worse, many vendors are pushing this; move data, index data, calculate all intersections, it’s the same old MOLAP issues with a bigger problem; massive volumes of data.

-This means a couple of things, first you gain all the advantages of a universal semantic layer, including but not limited to: A source of truth, meaning no more fighting over whose numbers are correct.
+This means a couple of things, first you gain all the advantages of a universal semantic layer, including but not limited to: A single source of truth, meaning no more fighting over whose numbers are correct.
 Data governance with regards to NOT moving or reducing big data.
 Additionally, because of the virtual nature of AtScale cubes, you no longer have the restrictions of yesteryear.
 I’ve seen models with 100’s of dimensions and 100’s of measures.
-There are no “data explosions” as AtScale’s intelligent aggregates only represent the 20-35% of the cube that is actually being queried.
+There are no “data explosions” as AtScale’s accelerations structures only represent the 20-35% of the cube that is actually being queried.
 You don’t find yourself in a situation where you have to buy a bigger or faster box in order to, in the words of Ricky Bobby, “go fast”.
 You don’t scale up, you scale across, again leveraging the power of distributed compute or whatever the underlying platform is and NOT bottlenecking yourself into one box that is trying to do all the heavy lifting and failing.
 As Impala, Spark, or Hive on Tez or LLAP, GBQ, Redshift, Snowflake or whatever distro you happen to be on gets faster, we get faster.
 Whether it’s on premise or in the cloud.
 As you add new data nodes and compute power to the platform, we automatically get faster.
 If you decide, as one customer did, to move from a on premise hadoop cluster to Google BigQuery it’s a simple plumbing redirect, not a months long project with a painful end user disruptions.

 It’s like you’ve got the best music from the early 1990’s, without all the big hair.
 It’s a masterpiece movie from the past digitally remastered to take complete advantage of modern capabilities.